aws-solutions-library-samples/guidance-for-iso20022-messaging-workflows-on-aws/README.md

 # ISO 20022 Payments Processing

-ISO 20022 Payments Processing is an AWS Solution designed to receive, process and release ISO 20022 payment messages across multiple AWS regions in an active-active architecture.
+ISO 20022 Payments Processing is an AWS Solution designed to receive, process and release ISO 20022 payment messages.
 You can deploy this solution as a proxy in front of your existing payments infrastructure, on-prem or in the cloud, or use it as the foundational building block to modernize existing payments systems.
+This solution provides multi-region tunable consistency with decision making process managed by API consumer that allows for the acceptance, rejection, cancellation, and re-drive of data processing workflows with failover across AWS regions.

 ![Architecture Diagram](./docs/architecture.png "Event Driven Architecture")